MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/tnef-stream-syntax.md

  _Att_Attribute:_

-> Atributo **LVL_ATTACHMENT** -atributo de ID-soma de verificação de dados
+> **LVL_ATTACHMENT** verificação atributo-ID atributo-length attribute-data

-O atributo-ID, o tamanho do atributo e o atributo-dados têm as mesmas médias para o item Msg_Attribute.
+Attribute-ID, attribute-length, and attribute-data have the same meanings as for the Msg_Attribute item.